Iraq Stars League: Seasons

-Since its first season in 1974–75 up until the 2025–26 season (not counting the qualifying rounds of the 2000–01 season), 81 teams have participated in at least one season of the top division.
-Teams in bold are competing in the Iraq Stars League in the 2025–26 season.
+Since its first season in 1974–75 up until the 2026–27 season (not counting the qualifying rounds of the 2000–01 season), 83 teams have participated in at least one round of a top division season.
+Teams in bold are competing in the Iraq Stars League in the 2026–27 season.
 Teams in italics represent defunct teams.
 The year in parentheses represents the most recent year of participation at this level.
 Al-Quwa Al-Jawiya and Al-Shorta are the only teams to have competed in every season.